plainC/wondermacros/docs/objects.md

 * Introspection: we can study existing objects at runtime

 ### How to define a class
-In order to define a class, first create a new header file, e.g. 'point_class.h'.
+In order to define a class, first create a new header file, e.g. `point_class.h`.
 The first thing is to name the class.
-We name it to 'Point' by defining CLASS macro.
+We name it to `Point` by defining CLASS macro.

 ```C
 #define CLASS Point